 Acceptance by the IRS as an Electronic Return Originator (ERO) automatically qualifies tax professionals to submit Virginia corporate income tax returns electronically.
 They must register with the IRS and be accepted as an ERO.
-The IRS assigns each ERO an Electronic Filer Identification Number (EFIN).
-After being accepted as an ERO, the tax professional can submit returns.
-For more details, visit the IRS website www.irs.gov.
+The IRS then assigns each ERO an Electronic Filer Identification Number (EFIN) and then the tax professional can submit returns via e-File.
+Depending on the e-File option chosen, an Electronic Transmitter Identification Number (ETIN) may be needed.
+For more details, visit the IRS website.

 How do I send my documents with the electronic return?

-It is strongly recommended that corporations use either a desktop scanner or software that supports the ability to produce a PDF.
-If not already owned, both can be obtained at very reasonable prices.
-The ability to produce a PDF is necessary in order for a corporation to attach its federal return or other required documentation, such as credit certifications, to the Virginia electronic return transmission.
+It is strongly recommended to use either a desktop scanner or software that is able to produce a PDF.
+If not already owned, either can be obtained at reasonable prices.
+The ability to produce a PDF is necessary in order for a corporation to attach required documentation, such as credit certifications, to the Virginia electronic return transmission.

 Is there a signature requirement for e-filed returns?

 As with a return submitted to the IRS on paper, the customer and paid preparer (if applicable) must “sign” an electronic income tax return.
 Corporate income tax returns must be signed electronically.
-There are two methods for signing corporate income tax returns electronically.
-Details for the electronic signature are located in the 2012 Corporate e-File Preparers and Electronic Return Originators Handbook.
+The two methods for signing corporate income tax returns electronically are detailed in the 2013 Corporate and PTE e-File Preparers and Electronic Return Originators Handbook.

 What are my payment options?

-Per the table below, there are multiple options that corporations can choose to make their return, estimated and extension payments.
-Review the links below to learn more about each option.
+There are multiple options that PTEs can choose to make their return, estimated and extension payments.
+Review each link below to learn more

 |Corporate e-File - direct debit through purchased e-File software programs||Yes||No||No|